 Tasting Notes

-- Nose: briny, little bit smoky, vanilla, beachy
+- Nose: Briny, little bit smoky, vanilla, beachy

-- Taste: spicy, seaweed, medium body, bonfire smoke in the distance, lemon
+- Taste: Spicy, seaweed, medium body, bonfire smoke in the distance, lemon

-- Finish: lemon and bone marrow gelatin quality
+- Finish: Lemon and bone marrow gelatin quality

 Douglas Laing & Co.
 Rock Oyster 18yr